Inventory, 10 ct : 1.40

 In days past, Chinese celery leaves were gathered for medicinal uses.
 Because of the volatile oil it produces, this biennial herb plant was also used as flavoring.

-A member of the species Apium graveolens, Chinese celery is a close relative to common green celery.
 Native to Northern Asia where it grew wild, Ancient Greeks enjoyed Chinese celery as a potherb while the Romans used it in their decorative garlands.
 Also known as khuen chai, kan-tsai, kin-tsai, kun choy, qin cai and kinchay, today this plant thrives at high elevations in the tropics and in temperate regions.
 Growing ten to fifteen inches tall, Chinese celery prefers a cool climate and shade when grown in the warm summer season.
 Fairly cold hardy, the plants require fertile soil and adequate moisture.
 Slow starting but once established, Chinese celery is ready to cut in about six weeks.
 Popular in Asian cooking, Thai cuisine favors this type of celery in their flavorful dishes.

 Recipes that include Chinese Celery.
 One is easiest, three is harder.

 Someone spotted Chinese Celery using the Specialty Produce app for iPhone and Android.